 The Hero Ingredient: No snickerdoodle cookie recipe would be complete without cinnamon.
 It's what gives the cookie its unmistakable spiced flavor.

-Why We Love It: According to Lords, these are the absolute best snickerdoodle cookies of all time.
-With just 15 minutes of prep time and 10 minutes in the oven, this sweet dessert will be ready in a snap.
+Why We Love It: With just 20 minutes of prep time and eight minutes in the oven, this sweet dessert will be ready in a snap.

 Chocolate Chip Peanut Butter Swirled Cookie Bars